nicoperedo/Forkingconcalma/dictionary_git.md

 - GitHub: Repository where git projects can be save, outside your computer.
 Alows to share changes with others.
 Back up of all time lines in a single place.

+### Conceptual areas

+1. Dev.
+Area: Main folder of your project.
+The folder where you initialize git.

+2. Staging Area: Place we prepare for commiting.

+3. Local repository: The place where you store the snapshots of your timeline.
+It is the `.git` directory.